LynneDC/printf/README.md

 		S : prints the string.
 		Non printable characters (0 < ASCII value < 32 or >= 127) are printed this way: \x, followed by the ASCII code value in hexadecimal (upper case - always 2 characters)

 6. How is the world ruled and led to war?
-Diplomats lie to journalists and believe these lies when they see them in print Handle the following conversion specifier: p.
+Diplomats lie to journalists and believe these lies when they see them in print.
+	Handle the following conversion specifier: p.

-7. The big print gives and the small print takes away Handle the following flag characters for non-custom conversion specifiers:
+7. The big print gives and the small print takes away.
+	Handle the following flag characters for non-custom conversion specifiers:
 		+
 		space